Zooplus: Stock Market History

 The company's shares were listed on the Frankfurt Stock Exchange on May 9, 2008, in the Entry Standard segment without issuing new shares and were later included in the Entry Standard Index.
 On October 22, 2009, the company switched to the Prime Standard.
 In 2011, Burda Media increased its stake in Zooplus to 50.04%, thereby becoming the majority shareholder.
 Starting in 2015, Burda gradually sold off its shares in the company.

 According to Cornelius Welp in Die Welt, Zooplus shares developed "steadily but inconspicuously" for a long time, before experiencing an “unprecedented surge” during the boom in online retail prompted by the COVID-19 pandemic.
 Zooplus was listed in the SDAX for many years and, starting on September 20, 2021, in the MDAX.

 Following the company's acquisition, the stock was removed from the MDAX on December 20, 2021 (delisting).
 In December 2021, the new company owners made a delisting offer to the remaining shareholders, which was accepted by all of them.
 Since January 2022, the stock is no longer publicly traded.

 Corporate Structure

 As of 2025, the companies Hellman & Friedman and EQT are the owners of Zooplus.
 The company is managed by an executive board and a supervisory board.
 On February 23, 2022, the legal form of the company was changed from a stock corporation (AG) to a European stock corporation (SE).

 In 2022, the company generated revenues of €2.678 billion and employed nearly 1,200 people.
-Zooplus is headquartered in Munich and maintains additional offices in Madrid and Kraków.
+Zooplus is headquartered in Munich and maintains additional offices in Madrid, Kraków, Vienna and London.
 The company operates several logistics warehouses; in 2023, facilities were opened in the Czech town of Bor and in Hungary near Budapest.